Exploring Bronze Vinyl Windows for Texas Homes | Brennan DFW

 An Introduction to Vinyl Windows

 Vinyl is made of durable plastic polymers commonly referred to as PVC, short for polyvinyl chloride.
-The vinyl is mainly used to make the frame and sashes of the window with other parts made from other materials such as glass based on how you choose to customize your vinyl windows.
+The vinyl is mainly used to make the frame and sashes of the window with other parts made from other materials such as foam, aluminum, or glass (glass, of course, makes up the biggest part of your window) based on how you choose to customize your vinyl windows.
+Color options continue to increase for vinyl windows but you’ll still find limitations with some vendors depending on the manufacturer’s capabilities.

 Bronze Vinyl Windows Considerations